 Lesson 3: Grow your emergency fund until it covers your expenses for at least three months.

 If your boss fired you tomorrow, could you pay for rent and food for the next six months?
 No?
 Maybe three?
 No?
 Then I hope your alarm bells start ringing right now.

 The worst financial setbacks are always the ones that creep up on us without us even realizing it, and just knowing you can survive for half a year no matter what is a massive, comfortable cushion.
 Ramsey suggests turning your attention to your emergency fund again, as soon as you’ve started paying off your debts and growing it until you have at least 3 months of living expenses in it.

 For most individuals and families, this number lies somewhere between $5,000 and $25,000 and isn’t fixed.
 But if your household earns $3,000/month, you should save at least $10,000 or more.

-I’ve spend all of last year working on building up my emergency fund, and now have a solid 12-month buffer.
+I’ve spent all of last year working on building up my emergency fund and now have a solid 12-month buffer.
 The money I save from now on will go into growing my investments and hopefully making a solid, bigger investment sooner rather than later.

-The biggest advantage you can have in building wealth is starting and Dave Ramsey just delivered the perfect blueprint to doing that.
+The biggest advantage you can have in building wealth is starting.
+With The Total Money Makeover, Dave Ramsey has delivered the perfect blueprint to doing just that.
 Great summary with all seven steps, read it, get going, then use the book to take care of the finer details!

 Who would I recommend The Total Money Makeover summary to?